Capevace/rgb-led-driver/README.md

-# ble-led-driver
+# rgb-led-driver
-A Node Bluetooth Low Energy RGB LED driver featuring many RGB color modes (rainbox, beat detection, fades etc.) using gatttool as a backend
+A Node Bluetooth Low Energy RGB LED driver featuring many RGB color modes (rainbox, beat detection, fades etc.) using gatttool as a backend.
+Formerly called `ble-led-driver`.

 > **Programmers Warning**: The BLE implementation in this driver is kinda whack if I'm honest.
 > I'm just piping a Node child process running [`gatttool`](https://elinux.org/RPi_Bluetooth_LE) and feeding it text commands to change colors.